paysuper/paysuper-docs/content/docs/payments/token.md

 ### **Client-side payment initialization**

-To integrate a Checkout Form you can follow the [client-side payment initialization](/docs/payments/sdk-integration/) but instead pass a token parameter when creating a PaySuper object.
+To integrate a Checkout Form you can follow the [client-side payment initialization](/docs/payments/sdk-integration/) but instead pass a token parameter when creating a Unlimint Game Services object.

 If your token contains [user and order parameters](/api/#create-a-token) then you can create a Checkout Form instance with just a single parameter: